 Smalt isn’t as commonly practiced in this day and age.
 A lot of signs are made with a vinyl print on a substrate.
 Those substrates can be aluminum composite, sign foam, or even plywood.
 You still see a lot of the traditional carved wooden signs here in the New England area.

 But if you are ever looking for something that is a little different, try smalt.
-And if it gets the sun, you will see it sparkle in the light.
+And when it catches the sun, you will see it sparkle.